Brewer and wine merchant and later a Brewer’s Merchant in Rothbury who served as a Sergeant in the Northumberland (Hussars) Imperial Yeomanry.

 William Farndale, 15, clerk iron foundry, born Middlesbrough about 1876

-William Leng Farndale, married Margaret Johnston in the fourth quarter of1896 at Sunderland District.
+William Leng Farndale married Margaret Johnston in the fourth quarter of 1896 in Sunderland District (MR).

 Rothbury in north of Newcastle and north of Morpeth in Northumberland.
-He clearly settled there at the turn of the century and lived there until he died.
+William and Margaret clearly settled there at the turn of the century and lived there until he died.

 The Northumberland (Hussars) could trace its origins to December 1819 when the Northumberland and Newcastle Volunteer Corps of Cavalry formed, under the command of Charles John Brandling, of Gosforth House.